agent-miraya/Miraya-SDK/README.md

 ## Lit Wrapper SDK

-Using Lit has never been easier before
+Using Lit Network has never been easier before
+</br> An Ethereum private key is used to send requests to the Lit Network.
+Fund your wallet with a [faucet](https://chronicle-yellowstone-faucet.getlit.dev/) on Lit's custom rollup chain.

 ## Installation